tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MongoDB/操作指南/节点管理/变更 Mongod 节点配置规格_intl_en.md

 ## Notes
 - Instance memory and capacity adjustment involves adding the nodes with selected configurations to the cluster for data sync, during which the service is not affected.
 After data sync is completed, the old nodes will be removed, and a new primary node will be elected.
 A momentary disconnection for around 10s will occur with the instance service during election.
 We recommend you include disaster recovery in your business code and perform the adjustment during off-peak hours.
-- During adjustment, there may be one or two momentary disconnections for around 10s each.
+- During adjustment, there may be one or two momentary disconnections for about 10s each.
 We recommend you configure an automatic reconnection feature for your application.
 - During adjustment, if you set the write concern level to `write majority`, there may be a short request delay; therefore, set an appropriate business timeout period.
 - The name, private network address, and port of the instance remain unchanged after configuration adjustment.
 - A started configuration adjustment task cannot be canceled.